projkov/projkov/README.md

 - 🔥 FHIR
 - 💊 IT in healthcare

-- 🌱 I’m currently learning: Math for data science
+- 🌱 I’m currently learning: Clojure